 - Go to the timeline of any Page for which you’re an Admin

-Just like users’ Stories, Stories from Facebook Pages will appear for 24 hours and won’t be shared to the Pages’ timeline or the Facebook News Feed.
+Just like users’ Stories, your Page's story will appear for 24 hours and won’t be shared as a feed post to the Pages’ timeline or the Facebook News Feed.

 Over to you